yannick-c/yannick-couzinie.github.io/_pages/about.md

 Martinelli in Rome to work on Kinetically constrained models which are a mathematical model of glass forming liquids.
 So in a sense, this Ph.D. closes the loop to my Bachelor's by being a probability theory thesis on a condensed matter physics inspired subject.
-The thesis of is still under review.
+I recently turned in my thesis and it is currently under review.
+The first half of my thesis is published in [a paper with Fabio Martinelli](/publication/2022-on-a-front-evolution-problem-for-the-multidimensional-east-model) and the second half is currently [being prepared](/publication/2022-multicolour-east-model).

 Coding
 =====
 During my time in Munich I have also started working for a [startup](https://cognostics.de/) in which I learned the ropes of working in a team in git and writing well documented code.
-My main tasks revolved around machine learning applications and devising more classical algorithms on graphs.
+My main tasks revolved around machine learning applications and devising and implementing algorithms on graphs.

 My fascination with the topic of Kinetically constrained models also stems from the fact that they lend themselves well to simluation.
 Some of my coding